bagder/docs/curl-vs-wget.md

 ## What both commands do

-- both are command line tools that can download contents from FTP, HTTP and HTTPS
+- both are command line tools that can download contents from FTP, HTTP(S)
 - both can send HTTP POST requests
 - both support HTTP cookies
+- both support metalink, HSTS and HTTP proxy
-- both are designed to work without user interaction, like from within scripts
+- both are designed to work without user interaction
 - both are fully open source and free software
-- both projects were started in the 90s
+- both projects started in 1996 (under other names)
-- both support *metalink*
+- both are portable and run on many operating systems

 ## How they differ